babilonczyk/bioai-seq/README.md

 # bioai-seq

 `bioai-seq` is a lightweight command-line tool for basic biological sequence analysis.
-It’s part of my journey toward becoming a **Bio AI Software Engineer** - combining software engineering, biology, and machine learning.
+It’s part of my journey toward becoming a **Bio AI Software Engineer** - combining software engineering, biology, and AI.

+It's designed to provide information about

 ---